Frequently Asked Questions

 What actually happens at settlement?

-Once the settlement has ‘gone through’ your conveyancer will call you with the good news, and then you can contact the Real Estate Agent to arrange handover of the keys!
+Once the settlement has ‘gone through’ your conveyancer will call you with the good news, following this as a Seller you can release the keys to the Real Estate Agent or as a Buyer contact the Real Estate Agent to arrange collection of the keys!

 Can Apple Settlements act for me, in the sale or purchase of a property in another state?